dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

 ::

   pgcopydb list
-    tables     List all the source tables to copy data from sequences  List all the source sequences to copy data from indexes    List all the indexes to create again after copying the data depends    List all the dependencies to filter-out
+    tables       List all the source tables to copy data from table-parts  List a source table copy partitions sequences    List all the source sequences to copy data from indexes      List all the indexes to create again after copying the data depends      List all the dependencies to filter-out

 .. _pgcopydb_list_tables: